ayrshare/crypto-social-media/README.md

 ## Optional

-- [Firebase](https://www.firebase.com) - serverless cloud function and hourly cron job.
-You can use any of system such as Digital Ocean or Netlify.
+- [Firebase](https://www.firebase.com) - serverless cloud function and hourly cron job with Firestore for tracking previous prices.
+You can use any of system such as Digital Ocean or Netlify with a NoSQL database like MongoDB.

 ## Set Up